Huskyeder/stackato-doc/admin/server/ec2.rst

 <cluster-load-balancer>`.

 The load balancer will need to be part of a security group which allows access on ports 80 (HTTP) and 443 (HTTPS).
-For administrative access to the cluster (if there are no other gateways into the Stackato cluster), you should also allow access on port 22 (SSH) or an arbitrary external port which forwards to port 22 internally.
+If there are no other gateways into the Stackato cluster, allow access to an arbitrary external port (between 1024 and 4999) which can be forwarded to port 22 internally for administrative access via SSH.

 Setting up :ref:`key-based, passwordless authentication
 <bestpractices-passwordless-ssh>` on the router nodes is recommended